Table of Contents

 Your military pension is indexed for inflation through Cost of Living Adjustments (COLA).
 Military pensions are tied to an annual COLA based on the Consumer Price Index, or the average cost of inflation over a variety of consumer goods.
 This varies from year to year.
 In some years there is no COLA increase to retirement pay, and in other years it could 1%, 2%, or even higher.

 Many people underestimate the value of these pay raises.
 While 1% or 2% seems like a small pay increase, these are cumulative, and they add up quickly.
-For example, Doug shared that his military pension has increased 27% over the last 12 years, just from COLA increases.
+For example, Doug shared that his military pension has increased by 27% over the last 12 years, just from COLA increases.
 27% is huge!

 It’s important to understand that while your pension will increase over time, it should be enough to roughly keep pace with inflation.
 So while the dollar amount is a lot larger, the purchasing power should be similar as when you retired.
 However, this is an incredibly powerful benefit, because most civilian pensions plans aren’t indexed to inflation.